cloudfoundry-incubator/quarks-operator/deploy/helm/quarks/README.md

 ### Using multiple operators

 Choose different namespaces and cluster role names.
-The persist output service account will be named the same as the cluster role:
+The persist output service account will be named the same as the cluster role as well as for coredns:

 ```
 helm install qops1 quarks/quarks \